 Furthermore, topping off what is already a fantastic hike is that right at its base, you’ll see a small and beautiful park.
 It’s an idyllic spot where you can set up your tent or rent a rustic cabin to enjoy this spectacular area a little longer.

 Rincón de La Vieja Summit – Costa Rica

 Rincon de La Vieja is a National Park in the northwest corner of Costa Rica.
 It’s a large park with tons of places to explore.
 Ideally, you should spend at least a couple of days exploring it thoroughly.
-There are seven trails, including an 8 km long one that takes you to the summit of the Rincon de la Vieja Volcano.
+There are seven trails, including an 8 km long one that takes you to the summit of the Rincon de la Vieja Volcano in Central America.